-Community TV Trust [CTVT] specialises in local media, giving training to people of all ages and abilities, facilitating vision and production.
-It also produces films and educational DVDs.
+Community TV Trust [CTVT] specialises in local media.
+Since 1999 it has given training to people of all ages and abilities, facilitating vision and production.
+It also produces films, educational DVDs, and organises events.
 It campaigns and through its founder, Chris Haydon, gives talks and papers at conferences, seminars and educational events.

 Media’s real power lies beyond the mainstream.
 When you link the media made with the life lived, media’s real potential is realized, its potential for serving the individual and society.